Compression, inversion, and approximate PCA of dense kernel matrices at near-linear computational complexity: Proof of accuracy of incomplete Cholesky factorization in the supernodal multicolor ordering

-Theorem~\ref{thm-compSortSparse} is proved in Appendix~\ref{apsec-compSortSparse}.
-As discussed therein, in the case $\Omega = \Reals^d$, Algorithm~\ref{alg-sortSparse} has the advantage that its computational complexity depends only on the intrinsic dimension of the dataset, which can be much smaller than $d$.
+\Cref{thm-compSortSparse} is proved in \cref{apsec-compSortSparse}.
+As discussed therein, in the case $\Omega = \Reals^d$, \cref{alg-sortSparse} has the advantage that its computational complexity depends only on the intrinsic dimension of the dataset, which can be much smaller than $d$.